naderaaa/Pokemin/README.md

 ## How it Works:

-The point of the game is to hit **20 clams** before your opponent does At the end of each round, you gain **1 clam** by having one of your Pokemon hold **1 of 5 control points**.
+The point of the game is to hit **20 clams** before your opponent does.

+At the end of each round, you gain **1 clam** by having one of your Pokemon hold **1 of 5 control points**.

 At the start of a turn, you are given **5 energy**, which you can spend either on your *shop* or the *board*.
 Your turn ends when you run out of energy.
 Each round consists of each player taking a turn.

 ### Shop:

-Shop randomly gives you 3-6 things!
-There are 2 types: **Pokemon** and **Items**
+The shop randomly gives you 3-6 things!
+There are 2 types: **Pokemon** and **Items**.

 The shop tier upgrades every **two rounds**, going up to 6.
 The higher your shop tier, the stronger the Pokemon and Items available become.

 Buying anything from the shop costs 2 energy (unless stated otherwise).
 Rerolling your shop costs 1 energy.

 ### Pokemon: